valthon/wire-cdt/docs/07_best-practices/07_error_handling.md

 Reserved for the CDT compiler to allocate as appropriate.
 The error codes in this range are not specific to any contract but rather are used to convey general runtime error conditions associated with the generated code by CDT.

 4. $10,000,000,000,000,000,000 - 18,446,744,073,709,551,615$:
 Reserved by the Antelope protocol to represent protocol-level error conditions.
-Antelope will actually enforce this by restricting the ability for `eosio_assert_code` to be used to fail with error code values used within this range.
+Antelope will actually enforce this by restricting the ability for `sysio_assert_code` to be used to fail with error code values used within this range.

 Therefore, contract developers should only reserve error codes from the first range above to use in their contracts.